 Catch Up Funding

+The Government believes that by investing specific funding to identified cohorts of learners there will be a significant reduction in the attainment difference between sub groups of pupils.
+In response to Government thinking there is now a separate allocation of funding called the Catch-Up Premium.
 The money is to be used by schools to deliver additional tuition or intensive support in small groups, whilst also minimising the risk of pupils missing out on the daily curriculum.
 The funding provides valuable support to ensure pupils are more likely to succeed at The Priory Witham Academy.
 The Government expects the funding to be used for additional literacy and numeracy catch-up during Year 7 given that this can make a critical difference to pupils at this important stage.

 Catch Up Intended Outcomes

 - The percentage of pupils working at age related expectation in English will increase by the end of Year 7.

 - The percentage of pupils working at age related expectation in Mathematics will increase by the end of Year 7.